openstack/releases/doc/source/reference/using.rst

     This release was applied by the release team, and not the project team.

+  ``skipped-sig``
+    This independent release pre-dates the Ocata cycle and did not generate any signature.
+Signature link display should be skipped when the release website pages are generated.

 Each entry in the ``projects`` list is a mapping with keys:

 ``repo``